vackosar/vackosar.github.io/_posts/2022-04-18-how-computers-understood-humans.md

 permalink: /:categories/:title
 last_modified_at: 2022-04-19
 ---
+- ideas existed at least since 1700s
+- but not enough compute and computer science
 - How to instruct computer to perform tasks?
 - How represent knowledge in computers?
 - How to generate the answers?